 Yasmine is on leave as Assistant Professor at the Faculty of Economics and Political Science in Cairo University.
 She is also an AUC Forum fellow at the American University in Cairo.
 She has previously worked as a consultant with the offices of the United Nations Development Program in Cairo and the regional office in Beirut.
 From September 2012 to June 2013, she was head of the Civil Society Unit at the Social Contract Center, a research unit affiliated to the office of the Egyptian Prime Minister.

 Mohamed Kerrou is a Carnegie Centennial Scholar and Visiting Professor at the Council on Middle East Studies at Yale University.
-He is currently engaged in a project assessing Tunisian Local Governance, implemented in collaboration with Professor Ellen Lust in the Program on Governance and Local Development at Yale University and the UNDP Regional Center, based in Cairo.
+He is currently engaged in a project assessing Tunisian Local Governance, implemented in collaboration with Professor Ellen Lust in the Program on Governance and Local Development at Yale University.

 Yale World Fellows